McGuffey Reading Services

 Summer Reading Program

 McGuffey's Summer Reading Program is designed for school-age children in need of intervention during the summer break to either maintain their literacy skills or work to build their literacy skills.
-The Program is an intensive 3-week intervention.
+The Program is an intensive 3-week intervention from July 6-24.
 The students attending the 3-week Summer Reading Program are in grades Kindergarten through Middle School.
-The program is designed to meet the needs, and build on the strengths, of students who may have struggled along their literacy path.
+The Program is designed to meet the needs, and build on the strengths, of students who may have struggled along their literacy path.

-- Tutors work closely with McGuffey clinicians to develop an intensive instructional program to best meet the needs of their students.
+- Students work closely with McGuffey clinicians to develop an intensive instructional program to best meets the needs of their students.

 - All instructional activities are based on student assessed needs and strengths.